 ruling, they may raise it with the event organiser, but if the event organiser upholds the ruling, players

 must abide by that ruling for the remainder of the event.
-Longer-term rulings on the rules may be made by

 - Accepting the authority of the event organisers.
 The organiser of any Society event